quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Handshakes and New Paths

-The initial probe timeout for a new connection or new path SHOULD be set to twice the initial RTT.
+When no previous RTT is available, the initial RTT SHOULD be set to 333ms, resulting in a 1 second initial timeout as recommended in {{?RFC6298}}.
 Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
-If no previous RTT is available, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial timeout as recommended in {{?RFC6298}}.

 A connection MAY use the delay between sending a PATH_CHALLENGE and receiving a PATH_RESPONSE to set the initial RTT (see kInitialRtt in